 (Picture Above: Bryant Park)

 Another side note.
-After we booked our trip, some of our very closest friends (the Peters), who much like ourselves, had never been to New York City and always wanted to go, made the decision to visit the city over the same dates as ourselves.
-We each had a list of “musts”, some of which we did separately, but had a great time enjoying many of our overlapping “must” together!
+After we booked our trip, some of our close friends made the decision to visit the city over the same dates as ourselves!
+Each couple had a list of “musts”, some of which we did separately, but we had a great time enjoying many of our overlapping “musts” together!

 Please forgive me for the picture quality.
 With Josh not feeling well, we left the camera at the hotel rather than lugging it around everywhere, so all pictures were taken with my iPhone.